Gimpeh/GimpOCD/README.md

 Any suggestions should go in discussions on github.

 If you would like to contribute, find me (by searching for my tag; Gimpeh) in the GTNH discord and shoot me a message!
-It might take a minute for me to see the message request however... because obviously I am 5 years old and need to personally approve the people who are allowed to send me messages. or pop into the discord channel: https://discord.gg/BQXRm58nKg and @Gimpeh me
+It might take a minute for me to see the message request however... because obviously I am 5 years old and need to personally approve the people who are allowed to send me messages. or pop into the discord channel: https://discord.gg/BQXRm58nKg and @Gimpeh me.

-If it starts getting used, I'll actually do more than just create the discord channel and the invite link =].
+If it actually starts getting used, I'll do more than just create the discord channel and the invite link =].

 Connecting Gregtech Machines (Or other things) as Components for an OpenComputers System
 --------------